LPCIC/elpi/README.md

 (unification variables) representing missing piece of information.
 Some of them have to be filled in order to make the term well typed.
-Some others are filled in because the user has programmed the eleborator to do so, e.g. ad-hoc polymorphism.
+Some others are filled in because the user has programmed the elaborator to do so, e.g. ad-hoc polymorphism.

 Such software component is characterized by an high complexity coming from the interplay of binders, reduction and unification,